Connork94/Writing-Style-NLP-Analysis/Analysing an Author’s Writing Style With Natural Language Processing.md

 Looking at relative frequency, *awful* was used frequently in westerns and boxing stories.
-REH often used this word between 4 and 8 times in a single story, and after 1932 REH used *awful* in almost every story.
-In addition, REH used *awful* to describe a wide range of nouns, often abstract nouns.
+Howard often used this word between 4 and 8 times in a single story, and after 1932 Howard used *awful* in almost every story.
+In addition, Howard used *awful* to describe a wide range of nouns, often abstract nouns.

 > "What awful perils lurk beyond that door I cannot even guess" - Hour of the Dragon, 1936